mobilemind/OpenInlets/README.md

 the same document or location.

 ## Requirements
-* Mobile Safari 7.x or higher
+* Mobile Safari 7.x or higher (v1.0.0 tested with iOS 9)
 * Corresponding iOS app

 #### Notes